(ă-krē′sh(ē-)ō) [L. growth] Adhesion of parts normally separate from each other.

 (as″ĕ-tab′yŭ-lō-plas″tē) [acetabul(um) + -plasty] Surgical repair or reconstruction of the acetabulum.

-(as″ĕ-tab′yŭ-lŭm) [L. acetabulum, a little saucer for vinegar (acetum)] The cavity or depression on the lateral surface of the innominate bone (hip bone).
-It is composed of three bones: the ilium, ischium, and pubis; it provides the socket into which the ...
+(as″ĕ-tab′yŭ-lŭm) [L. acetabulum, a little saucer for vinegar (acetum)] The cavity or depression on the lateral surface of the innominate bone (hip bone). ...